Vevey

 It was the seat of the district of the same name until 2006, and is now part of the Riviera-Pays-d'Enhaut District.
 It is part of the French-speaking area of Switzerland.

 Vevey is home to the world headquarters of the international food and beverage company Nestlé, founded here in 1867.
 Milk chocolate was invented in Vevey by Daniel Peter in 1875, with the aid of Henri Nestlé.
 The English actor and comedian Charlie Chaplin resided in Vevey from 1952 until his death in 1977.

 History

 A piloti settlement existed here as early as the 2nd millennium BC.

 Under Rome, it was known as Viviscus or Vibiscum.
 It was mentioned for the first time by the ancient Greek astronomer and philosopher Ptolemy, who gave it the name Ouikos.
 In the Middle Ages it was a station on the Via Francigena.
 It was then ruled by the bishopric of Lausanne, and later under the Blonay family.
 In the 1660s, several of the English regicides fled to Switzerland, and many of them settled in Vevey under the protection of the Bernese government.

 Vevey lived through a period of prosperity after the Vaud Revolution of 1798.
 In the 19th century industrial activities included mechanical engineering at the Ateliers de Constructions Mécaniques de Vevey, food (Nestlé) and tobacco (Rinsoz & Ormond).

+Vevey is a major center of the Swiss chocolate industry since the 18th century.
+The Cailler factory was founded in 1819.
+Milk chocolate was also developed there by Daniel Peter in 1875.